 We do not hold general auditions on campus for the BFA Musical Theatre program.
 We only select students for on-campus callbacks through a pre-screen process using Acceptd, an online submission process (www.getacceptd.com).
-Our Acceptd account is open from mid-September, 2023 through January 24, 2025 at 5:00 p.m.
+Our Acceptd account is open from early-September, through Mid-January.
 We will not accept any audition applications past the final deadline date.